davharris/als-prognosis/presentation-script.md

 # Famous folks

-Just to give a sense of how variable this disease is, here are two of the most famous patients.
+Just to give a sense of how variable ALS progression is, here are two of the most famous patients.
 Lou Gehrig lived less than two years after he was diagnosed, while Stephen Hawking is still alive more than 50 years later.
+It's hard to say where a given patient is going to fall along this spectrum

 # How sick will I be next year?

-We can get information on anonymous ALS patients from the PRO-ACT database.
+We can get anonymous ALS patient histories for modeling from the PRO-ACT database.

 I'll be focusing on this "functional rating scale", which describes patients' ability to perform 10 basic tasks.